tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 057.md

 - We get back over to the Cathedral after coming up with nothing major at the Library.
 - We find there to be a reasonable mass of people hanging around the Cathedral.
 There are about 25 members of the Falling Fire, working on cleaning up/performing repairs.
 About 15 members of the Silver Order.
 Standing on a small pulpit in the center of the Cathedral we see Lucretia reading out passages.
 - In a few days there will be a meeting of some of the factions.
 - Arken asks Lucretia about the Phylactery.
-She insists it's not the original after study with the academy mages.
+She insists it's not the original after study with the Academy mages.
 -